Battered woman syndrome: New Zealand

 In R v Fate (1998) 16 CRNZ 88 a woman who had come to New Zealand from the small island of Nanumea, which is part of the Tuvalu Islands, received a two-year sentence for manslaughter by provocation.
 Mrs. Fate spoke no English and was isolated within a small close-knit Wellington community of 12 families, so she felt trapped in the abusive relationship.

 Similarly, The Queen v Epifania Suluape (2002) NZCA 6, deals with a wife who pleaded provocation after she killed her husband with an axe when he proposed to leave her for another woman.
 There was some evidence of neglect, humiliation, and abuse but the court concluded that this was exaggerated.
 On appeal, the court was very conscious of the Samoan culture in New Zealand in restricting the power of the wife to act independently of her husband and reduced her sentence for manslaughter to five years.

 A report of the New Zealand Law Commission examines not only violence by men against women, but also violence by women against men and in same-sex relationships.

+The partial defense of provocation that converted what would otherwise be murder into manslaughter was abolished in 2009 in New Zealand, because the historical reason for its existence (mandatory life sentence for murder) no longer exists.
+However, the provocative behavior of the victim can be taken into accountant in deciding the length of a murder sentence.